Jaytellis/Project1/README.md

 [Install Elk Playbook](https://github.com/Jaytellis/Project1/blob/main/Ansible/Install_Elk_Playbook.txt)

 This document contains the following details:

-Description of the Topology
+-Description of the Topology

-Access Policies
+-Access Policies

-ELK Configuration
+-ELK Configuration

-Beats in Use
+-Beats in Use

-Machines Being Monitored
+-Machines Being Monitored

-How to Use the Ansible Build
+-How to Use the Ansible Build